ChrisToJ/RepData_PeerAssessment1/PA1_template.md

 ##  Max.   :806.0   Max.   :2012-11-30   Max.   :1435
 ```

-Now using the data set with imputed values, the total steps per day are again summed up using the `tapply` function,
+Now, using the data set with imputed values, the total steps per day are again summed up using the `tapply` function,
 and the mean and median are determined.

 ```r